-On May 27, 2022, the Company issued an unsecured promissory note to Nomura in a principal amount of approximately \$24.5 million and an unsecured promissory note to KBW in a principal amount of approximately \$20.3 million, in each case related to advisory fees and deferred underwriting fees and expenses that became due and payable by the Company to Nomura and advisory fees and expenses that became due and payable by the Company to Nomura and advisory fees and expenses that became due and payable by the Company to KBW, in connection with the consummation of the Business Combination.
+On May 27, 2022, the Company issued an unsecured promissory note to Nomura in a principal amount of approximately \$24.5 million and an unsecured promissory note to KBW in a principal amount of approximately \$20.3 million, in each case related to advisory fees and deferred underwriting fees and expenses that became due and payable by the Company to Nomura and advisory fees and expenses that became due and payable by the Company to KBW, in connection with the consummation of the Business Combination.
 The maturity date of each of the promissory notes is May 29, 2023.
 On the maturity date, the Company is required to pay to each of Nomura and KBW an amount in cash equal to the outstanding principal amount, plus accrued and unpaid interest, plus any other obligations then due or payable under each of the promissory notes.
-Upon two days prior written notice to Nomura or KBW, as applicable, the Company may prepay all or any portion of the then outstanding principal amount under each promissory notes together with all accrued and unpaid interest thereon.
+Upon two days prior written notice to Nomura or KBW, as applicable, the Company may prepay all or any portion of the then outstanding principal amount under each promissory note together with all accrued and unpaid interest thereon.
 As of June 30, 2022, approximately \$20.3 million has been repaid on the promissory notes.